fhircast/sandbox.js/README.md

 4. You can monitor the hub and client endpoints in this text area.
 The log entries starting with '📡HUB:' and '🖥️CLIENT:' describe backend messages relevant to the standard.
 Frontend messages can be seen in your browser console using the browser developer tools.
 The log entries starting with '🔧UI:' and '🚀WEBSOCKET:' are not currently relevant to the standard.
 They provide information about the sandbox internal operations.

 # Troubleshooting
-1. The log text area does not display any messages:  Possibly the websocket connection between your browser and the hub is not working.
+* **The log text area does not display any messages:**  Possibly the websocket connection between your browser and the hub is not working.
 There could be a proxy server in your route that needs a software update or configuration change to support the websocket 'upgrade' http header.
 Another possibility is that you are using more websockets then your deployment allows.
 For example, the cheapest azure deployment specifies a maximum of 5 sockets.
 In any case, the lack of a websocket does not prevent operation.
 You should still see the responses to the messages in the small text areas next to the send buttons.
+* **The buttons do not work:** Using the browser developer tool, check in the console why the http message are not going out.
+If you are testing with the sandbox with another software, you may have to enable 'send data across domains'.
+Another possibility is that the receiving endpoint does not have 'Access-Control-Allow-Origin' header.
-2. The emojis are black and white:  Windows 7 does not support color emojis.
+* **The emojis are black and white:**  Windows 7 does not support color emojis.

 Installation